 Amid media speculation, Bob Dylan‘s backing group, The Band, released their debut album Music From Big Pink in 1968.
 It was named after the house they recorded it in (in West Saugerties, New York) and it entered the US album charts on August 10.

-The unusually high interest in The Band’s autonomous debut was mainly due to the fact that the album was recorded in the basement of ‘Big Pink’ at the same time as tracks for a possible Dylan album – which would be his first new work since his serious motorcycle accident in 1966.
+The unusually high interest in The Band’s autonomous debut was mainly because the album was recorded in the basement of ‘Big Pink’ at the same time as tracks for a possible Dylan album – which would be his first new work since his serious motorcycle accident in 1966.

 The Band made their first live appearance without Dylan on 17 April 1969 at San Francisco’s Winterland Ballroom.